HB9VQQ/WSPRBeacon/README.md

 - USA west coast (sipping cost 21 USD)
 - Any other interesting Region

-Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and if you want to participate in the International WSPR Beacon Project.
+Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and if you want to participate in the Intl.
+WSPR Beacon Project.
 Please answer these six questions in your email:

 1. What is the Beacon callsign you'll be using?
 2. What is the exact Beacon location?